durvalpereira/ogre3d-example/README.md

 <body>
 <h1>An Ogre3D example code</h1>

 The main goal of this project is to render a graphic example using Ogre3D, a game engine [1] that uses the programming language C++ [2].
 The example made here is a cube falling and bouncing at a generated universe, as illustrated in <a href="http://durvalpereira.com.br/ufal/ogre3d-example-img.png" target="_blank">Figure 1</a>.
+You can see the rendered graphic in a demo video provided here, or clicking in this <a href="https://youtu.be/k8HxlVMGhUU" target="_blank">YouTube Link</a>.

 This project was made to be graded at the course of Computer Graphics [3], lectured by
 <a href="https://github.com/oliveiramc" target="_blank">Professor Marcelo Oliveira</a> in the <a href="http://www.ic.ufal.br" target="_blank">Institute of Computing</a> at <a href="http://www.ufal.edu.br" target="_blank">UFAL - Federal University of Alagoas</a>.